BGPSurfing/serf-rpc-js/README.md

 Hashicorp's Serf RPC Client in NodeJS

-### Future Plans

-- Complete event handling for inner socket
-- Complete stream commands

-### Bad Commands
+### Remaning

-- `stream`
-- `monitor`
-- `query`
+- Express socket state / health better by emit event
+- Add method to remove event subscribe

 ---

 #### Note

+This is progress in work!
 This is first time using typescript.
 Please let me know if better practice.
 Thank :laughing: